All Episodes

 They're on the bubble this time.

-They're not they're not giving states uh for the Republican candidate.
+They're not gimme states for the Republican candidate.

-Years ago, long before he ever ran for president, I said, why do you base yourself in New York knowing you're gonna save 15 cents of every dollar if you just move to Florida or Texas?
+You know, it's funny, years ago, long before I ever ran for president, I said, why do you base yourself in New York knowing you're going to save 15 cents of every dollar if you just move to Florida or Texas?

-You know, you you listen to the words of Andrew Cuomo.
+You know, you listen to the words of Andrew Cuomo.

 I think they're so revealing.